jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 The merged domain can be very widely spread as such.
 You can include any resource within the union.

 The union could be stored as an index, in case of which the results of the expression are permanently stored and maintained real-time.
 This union index is a list of references to all the objects that are spread out over the multiple domains.
 For each object, the IP address and the Object Position is stored.
 The size of such an index is acceptable.
 I’m not sure if a stored union index might be faster, than an unstored union.
 The union index might best reside on a single machine: on the gateway itself.
 In theory the central union index could also be distributed over multiple machines, but that might require the union index to be again *placed* on a *merged* site.
 It is not wise for the union index of a merged site, to be placed on a merged site again.
 That might not be a good idea.
 The machines you are merging, are best accessed *only* through the gateway.
 However, this is not a requirement at all.
-If external changes could be made separate from the merged domain to a machine within the merged domain, the gateway might might pick up events from that machine and adapt the index accordingly.
+If external changes could be made separate from the merged domain to a machine within the merged domain, the gateway might pick up events from that machine and adapt the index accordingly.

 It can also be, that on a single computer there are multiple permanent storage devices.
 The machine may only have one IP address, so might already be a single site.
 The object ID’s on the multiple storage devices can also overlap.
 In that case also an index is used on the local machine, to create a single numbering for all the objects spread over the multiple storage devices.
 The index might not hold IP addresses and object positions, but device ID’s and object positions.